rashidis/rashidis.github.io/_pages/cv.md

 ### Data Scientist Researcher, [RMIT University](https://www.rmit.edu.au/)/ [Ford Company](https://www.ford.com/) (June 2021 - October 2022)

-**Duties included:** Led a team of 5, including engineers from Ford company in the US and researchers from RMIT  University, in implementing a versatile quality control technology applicable to various problems. <br>
+**Duties included:** Worked in a multi-disciplinary team of 5, including engineers from Ford company in the US and researchers from RMIT  University, in implementing a versatile quality control technology applicable to various problems. <br>
 **Achievements:** Increased the company revenue via efficient detection of the defects in industrial parts using domain adaptation method utilizing ResNet50 as the deep neural network backbone, PyTorch, OpenCV, Torch-vision, Scikit-learn